 3.6 Status of a Template

-Discussion of /and only for a particular version, or for both the current version and the template as a wholees?
+Discussion of State definitions.
+Which are states of the template design/and only for a particular version, or for both the current version and the template as a whole?
+And which are processes?
 When published first, we should set a default value for the version # equal 1.
 For review, set the review version number equal to 1 more than the prior published version…(or 1 for review of the first draft design).

 New